Just Cause Reasons on Tenant Actions

 Just Cause Reasons Based on Landlord Decision or Consequence of Action

-9. Removal or apartments from the rental market under the Ellis Act
+10. Removal of apartments from the rental market under the Ellis Act

 Landlord and Tenant Responsibilities